-- 1.1 Online enrolment has been completed by the student and they have been fee assessed by the Finance Unit. - 1.2 A personal identification card has been issued to the student if they have not received one in a previous session and are studying at a UCB campus. - 1.3 All the appropriate fees have been paid on time and no sums are owing, or the student has entered into a payment schedule approved by the Executive Director of Finance and Corporate Services or their delegate.
+- 1.1 Online enrolment has been completed by the student, and they have been fee assessed by the Finance Unit. - 1.2 A personal identification card has been issued to the student if they have not received one in a previous session and are studying at a UCB campus. - 1.3 All the appropriate fees have been paid on time, and no sums are owing, or the student has entered into a payment schedule approved by the Director of Finance & Strategic Resource Planning or their delegate. - 1.4 UCB is satisfied that apprentices meet statutory right-to-work requirements in England and that the levy payment covering off-the-job training will be made to UCB.

-A student's registration lasts until the scheduled end of the programme, including any extensions that may be given.
-The minimum and maximum periods of study are set out in the Academic Regulations:
+A student's registration lasts until the scheduled end of the programme, including any extensions that may be given, or their withdrawal date.